jb1z/OOP_22/README.md

     MyClass(MyClassOther &object)
     ```

-    This constructor  accepts as a parametr an object of `MyClassOther` class.
+    This constructor  accepts as a parameter an object of `MyClassOther` class.

 3. In `Point` class there are 3 constructors: